Positive Behaviour Policy

 In rare situations, where attempts to de-escalate a child’s behaviour have been unsuccessful and they are at risk of causing injury to themselves or others (children or adults), Restrictive Physical Intervention (RPI) strategies advised by Team Teach may be used.
 Only staff who have received appropriate Team Teach training will hold pupils in any form of ‘restraint’ as guided by this training and all staff should seek a trained person to support them in the event of an emergency, although it is important to note that all staff working in schools have the authority to physically intervene if a child is putting themselves in danger.
 Before using Restrictive Physical Intervention at our school, staff will endeavour to engage the pupil in a calm and measured tone, making clear that their behaviour is unacceptable and setting out how the pupil could choose to change their behaviour.
 The use of Restrictive Physical Intervention will only be proportionate to the level of risk and will be reduced at the earliest possible time.

-Where an adult has held a child using a Team Teach restrictive physical intervention, this will be recorded within the ‘bound book’ and reported to parents and all agencies involved with the child as appropriate.
+Where an adult has held a child using a Team Teach restrictive physical intervention, this will be recorded within the ‘bound and numbered book’ and reported to parents and all agencies involved with the child as appropriate.

 This guidance should be read in conjunction with ‘Use of reasonable force advice for headteachers, staff and governing bodies July 2013’ (DFE).
-A copy is available in the school office or follow the link below. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attac hment_data/file/444051/Use_of_reasonable_force_advice_Reviewed_July_2015.pdf
+A copy is available in the school office or follow the link below.

 Clear procedures are also followed for any child who runs from school (see Appendix 1).